sawantatharva/visualize-mental-health-standing-of-india/README.md

 - Tools Used: Python, numpy, plotly
 - Team Members - Anshika Srivastava, Arjun Sethi, Divita Jain

 - Due to unknown circumstances, we lost the code for the data analytics model, but images of the code can be found in the Analysis - Final Report's last page, which is available on the repository.
 Sorry for the inconvenience.

-Thanks!
+Thank you!